 Sunday – 8 Mile Run

 After getting some decent miles going over the last part of January, my training took a step back to begin the month.
-I had a strong tempo run on Monday, completing a ladder workout (400-800-1200-1600-1200-800-400 ) around a 6:45-7:00 min/mile pace with a quarter mile recovery between each repeat.
+I had a strong tempo run on Monday, completing a ladder workout (400-800-1200-1600-1200-800-400 ) around a 6:45-7:00 min/mile pace with a quarter-mile recovery between each repeat.
 Unfortunately, this workout was about the only highlight of the week.

 I have been struggling to balance work, running, and family life.
 It has become apparent that my passions are slowly shifting away from where I have focused for the last five years for a career.
-As I settle more into a life as a dad, my priorities have become completely focused on moving my career forward in a direction that allows me to be around and helpful to my family.
-Too much time and stress going into not feeling like I am moving forward means there are changes coming very soon.
+As I settle more into life as a dad, my priorities have become completely focused on moving my career forward in a direction that allows me to be around and helpful to my family.
+Too much time and stress going into not feeling like I am moving forward mean there are changes coming very soon.
 I have opportunities in coaching with my startup business, Sunrise Running Company, and interests in web design and social media marketing, all of which need time to learn, explore, and develop.
-At the same time, I can’t have too many weeks of poor training if I am going to reach my goals at Western States 100.
+At the same time, I can’t have too many weeks of poor training if I am going to reach my goals at the Western States 100.